EuancRNA/Pan-Coronavirus-Gene-Regulatory-Networks/README.md

 **Tayab Soomro (Participant)**
 I'm a Bioinformatics undergraduate student at the University of Saskatchewan in Canada.
 I am also a Bioinformatician at Agriculture and Agri-Food Canada (AAFC) working on genome assembly and annotation projects.
 I am interested to explore various projects within the scope of bioinformatics.

+**Layla Hosseini-Gerami (Partipant)**
+I'm a PhD student based at the Centre for Molecular Informatics at the University of Cambridge in the areas of bioinformatics and cheminformatics.
+My work focuses on network/systems biology methods using gene expression and molecular interaction (e.g. protein-protein interaction) data to understand drug mechanism of action.

 ## Useful Resources

 ### Gene Expression/Omics Databases